Employees with more than one job may be able to defer (delay) paying Class 1 National Insurance.

 HM Revenue and Customs (HMRC) will check if you’ve paid enough National Insurance at the end of the tax year, and they’ll write to you if you owe anything.

 To pay, send your payslip and a cheque to HMRC.
-If you don’t have a payslip, include a letter with the following information:
+If you do not have a payslip, include a letter with the following information:

 - name, address, telephone number